Friedrich Silaban: 1950s–1966: Public works, Istiqlal Mosque and Gelora Bung Karno

+1967–1984: Career decline

 After the fall of Sukarno, Silaban had less success as an architect, since he was strongly associated with the former president.
 His career situation was worsened by the poor economic conditions, forcing him to rely on his pension to support his ten children.
 He did receive some work in the late 1970s and early 1980s, designing a number of private residences and a university building in Medan.
 Silaban's health worsened in 1983, and he died at the Gatot Soebroto Army Hospital in Jakarta on 14 May 1984.
+He was buried at the Cipaku cemetery in Bogor, West Java.

 Style

 In his high-profile projects, Silaban preferred clean designs which lacked the ornamentation traditionally found in Indonesian architecture.
 He wanted to avoid elements which correspond to a specific culture in Indonesia, arguing that an authentically-Indonesian architectural style did not need to imitate traditional forms.